Healthcare in Austria

 Public health insurance

-Expats in Austria are required to pay into a health insurance scheme, which goes into a larger social security system.
+Expats working in Austria are required to pay into a health insurance scheme, which goes into a larger social security system.
 The system covers the contributor as well as their family for health, accident or pension insurance.
 The amount an individual has to pay is determined by their salary level, with health insurance, accident insurance and pension insurance all taking up a percentage of an individual's salary.
-Expats can apply to be covered for one, two or all of the categories.
+The employer is also obliged to make a contribution.

 Private healthcare in Austria